LEARNAcademy/syllabus/ruby/intro.md

 ```
 The append operator `<<` (a.k.a. "the shovel") basically sticks something at the end of the array.

-It's good to note that the array is not permanently changed by calling the method reverse on it.
+It's good to note that the array is not permanently changed by calling the method `.reverse` on it.
 It returns a new array with the elements reversed.

 ## Running Ruby: IRB

 If you are using a Mac, Ruby comes preinstalled on your machine.
 To use it, open the terminal and type `irb` (interactive ruby shell) into terminal.
 And that's it!
 You're all set to start coding in Ruby.

-The IRB prompts with >
+The IRB prompts with `>`

 **Troubleshooting:** IRB is much like console in Google Chrome.
 You can program in Ruby but entering code line by line can be difficult.
-If you find yourself with a prompt that says 1 or ? or " or ' IRB is expecting you to finish close your string or method.
+If you find yourself with a prompt that says `1` or `?` or `"` or `'` IRB is expecting you to finish close your string or method.

-If you are stuck in the middle of an incorrect statement and want to start over, press Ctrl-C and you will get a clean > prompt.
+If you are stuck in the middle of an incorrect statement and want to start over, press Ctrl-C and you will get a clean `>` prompt.

 ## Running Ruby: Terminal

 To do this, create a file.
 Ruby can be run from a file with any sort of name, but it is common to give a ruby file a .rb extension.

-To run a file with Ruby code in it, you give the command ruby and then a path to the file.
-So to execute a ruby file called run_it.rb in your current directory, you would run: ruby run_it.rb
+To run a file with Ruby code in it, you give the command `ruby` and then a path to the file.
+So to execute a ruby file called run_it.rb in your current directory, you would run: `ruby run_it.rb`

 **Output**

-The puts (short for "put string") and print commands are both used to display the results of evaluating Ruby code.
-The primary difference between them is that puts adds a newline after executing, and print does not.
+The `puts` (short for "put string") and `print` commands are both used to display the results of evaluating Ruby code.
+The primary difference between them is that `puts` adds a newline after executing, and `print` does not.

 Example in IRB:
 ````RUBY